-- Consider buying and regularly using an RFID Shielding Cell Phone Case and one of these RFID blocker wallets to safeguard against your devices or cards being accessed without your knowledge.
+- Consider buying and regularly using an RFID case and RFID blocker wallets to safeguard against your devices or cards being accessed without your knowledge.

 - Avoid downloading applications that require you to give blanket access to features on your phone and carefully read downloading instructions so that you know what is being downloaded to your phone or computer.